Components Overview

 - Any Language: Implement the Stepflow Protocol directly

 Many of the SDKs also support user-defined functions (UDFs).
-These are typically impemented as a component provided by the SDK that takes code as an input and executes it.
+These are typically implemented as a component provided by the SDK that takes code as an input and executes it.
 Learn more about user-defined functions →.

 3. MCP Tool Components